Employer of Record

 • ₹250,001 to ₹500,000: 5%

-Under the APTR, specific deductions and exemptions are not permitted.
+Under the old regime, specific deductions and exemptions may be available.

-Residents aged 60 and above benefit from a higher basic exemption limit.
+Residents aged 60 and above may benefit from a higher basic exemption limit under the old regime.

-• Surcharge and Cess: A surcharge applies when total income exceeds ₹5 million, with varying rates.
+• Surcharge and Cess: A surcharge applies when total income exceeds the prescribed thresholds.
 Additionally, a health and education cess of 4% on income tax and surcharge is applicable.

-• Local Taxes: Profession taxes may be imposed by some states, which are deductible from taxable income.
+• Local Taxes: Profession tax may be imposed by some states and is generally deductible where permitted by law.

 Employee Benefits in India